BirdeeHub/nixCats-nvim/README.md

 There is an included wrapper that you can use to do this reset correctly and also optionally stop it from downloading stuff you already downloaded via nix.

-You call that instead, it takes 2 extra arguments.
-The first is the path to lazy.nvim downloaded from nix, the second is a list of url matches not to download.
+You call that instead.
+It takes 2 extra arguments, and then the 2 standard lazy.setup arguments.

+The first is a list of url repo name matches not to download.
+You can get the full set of your plugins to pass in here from nixCats.

+The second is the path to lazy.nvim downloaded from nix

-Then simply fix any names that were different (see `:NixCats pawsible` for the new values) and disable build statements while on nix with the `require('nixCatsUtils').lazyAdd` function
+Then in your specs, simply fix any names that were different from nix (see `:NixCats pawsible` for the new values) and disable build statements while on nix with the `require('nixCatsUtils').lazyAdd` function

 Obviously if you chose to still download the plugins via lazy you would want to keep the build statements and instead add any non-plugin dependencies they need to your nix.